-The Northside Neighborhood House will celebrate its 94th anniversary of serving the community on Feb.
-14. The NNH started as a small settlement house, but has grown to serve over 5,000 neighbors in need each year through direct assistance and educational programming.
+The Northside Neighborhood House will celebrate its 93rd anniversary in the community on Feb.
+14. The organization started as a small settlement house, but has grown to serve thousands of neighbors in need each year, officials said.
+Today, they have two offices and three thrift stores but their mission remains the same: to provide a hand up not a hand out.

-“We are excited to continue the legacy of our founders who established a neighborhood center in 1924 as a way to help those in need around them,” says Rachel Gammon, CEO of the NNH.
-“They wanted to move their neighbors toward stability and self sufficiency so they taught them skills like quilting and offered education programs for children and adults.
+“In 1924, a group of local women who were concerned about the welfare of their neighbors opened a neighborhood center on the Northshore,” said Rachel Gammon, CEO of the NNH.
+“They wanted to help their neighbors become self-sufficient so they taught them skills like quilting and offered education programs for children and adults.

-Today, the NNH is comprised of two offices and three thrift stores.
-Service is provided to the community through three programs: Emergency Direct Assistance (help with food, utility bills, prescriptions and supplemental programs), Education for Children and Adults and three Thrift Stores.
-The NNH’s main office is located on the Northshore and they have a second office in Soddy Daisy for neighbors living in North Hamilton County.
+Northside Neighborhood House serves neighbors in need from seven zip codes north of the river.
+Service is provided to the community through three programs: Emergency Direct Assistance (help with food, utility bills, prescriptions, and supplemental programs); Education for Children and Adults; and three Thrift Stores.
+The NNH’s main office is located on the Northshore and they also opened an office in Soddy Daisy for neighbors living in North Hamilton County.

-To help celebrate the agency’s birthday, community members can make a donation to the NNH by visiting www.nnhouse.org/donate
+To help celebrate their birthday, community members can make a donation to the NNH by visiting www.nnhouse.org/donate

 .
-They are also encouraging offices and civic groups to collect 94 items (such as toiletries, soups and canned vegetables) for their on-site food pantry.
+They are also encouraging offices and civic groups to collect 93 items (such as toiletries, soup, and canned vegetables) for their on-site food pantry.
 To learn more about how you can help the NNH celebrate, follow them on Facebook by liking “Northside Neighborhood House.”